RIG Investors Have Opportunity To Lead Transocean Ltd. Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-NEW YORK, Jan.
-2, 2025 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Transocean Ltd. (NYSE: RIG ) between October 31, 2023 and September 2, 2024, both dates inclusive (the "Class Period").
-If you wish to serve as lead plaintiff, you must move the Court no later than February 24, 2025.
+Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Transocean Ltd. (NYSE: RIG ) between October 31, 2023 and September 2, 2024, both dates inclusive (the "Class Period"), of the important February 24, 2025 lead plaintiff deadline.

 So What: If you purchased Transocean securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.